Silent Saturdays Make Better Players

 The screams from the sideline interfere with this process — besides often being misguided and counterproductive.
 To take a few examples:

 “ATTACK THE BALL!” or “GO GET HIM!” is apparently meant to encourage a defending player to charge an opponent who has the ball at their feet.
 But in soccer, the defender wants to jockey into a good position to keep the attacker at bay.
-He wants to avoid over-committing and instead needs to figure out the right time to get a chance at the ball.
-It’s a matter of positioning and timing that players master by facing the situation over and over again — not by taking cues from the sideline.
+He wants to avoid over committing and instead needs to figure out the right time to get a chance at the ball.
+It’s matter of positioning and timing that players master by facing the sit over and over again — not by taking cues from the sideline.